ZheleznovaValeria/CG-WebGl-Lab2/README.md

 # CG-WebGl-Lab2
 Lab2 made by Zheleznova Valeria on WebGL.
-So sorry about my late:(
+Please forgive me for being late:(